Cite-Checking Tips for Journal Articles

 The Supreme Court's website has added a Case Citation Finder.
 Search by terms from the case name and find citations, in recommended form, from the U.S. Reports volumes.

-The EISIL database, from the American Society of International Law, includes legal citation format for some treaties and international documents.
+The EISIL database, from the American Society of International Law, includes legal citation information for some treaties and international documents.
 Search for the primary document, then click on the More Information link.
 It's at http://www.eisil.org.
 You can also find citation form for major treaties in the University of Minnesota Frequently-Cited Treaties guide.

 If you can't find a citation example in The Bluebook for a specific publication or document, see if someone else has already cited it.
 Almost any publication or document has been cited by someone in a law review article or treatise, unless the publication is very new.
 Use the TP-ALL database in Westlaw, or the U.S. Law Reviews and Journals, Combined source in Lexis to search the footnotes in law review articles.
-If you have a choice of articles, see if the publication has been cited in an article in the Columbia Law Review, Harvard Law Review, University of Pennsylvania Law Review, or the Yale Law Journal.
+If you have a choice of articles, see if the publication has been cited in an article in the Emory journals. - Or look for citations in the Columbia Law Review, Harvard Law Review, University of Pennsylvania Law Review, or the Yale Law Journal.
 Editors at those schools' journals publish The Bluebook, so the citation rules are theirs.
 Remember that older citations will be from older editions of the Bluebook, and citation rules may have changed.
 If you need to see the example in the proper typeface, take the example you have found and find it by citation in Hein Online Law Journal Library.

 The Law Library has copies of The Redbook: A Manual on Legal Style in Reserves at KF250 .G375 2006.
 Use it to find rules on citation, grammar, and punctuation.